precious02/Testify-Automation_School/README.md

-# ci_cdtestify
+# ci-cd-testify
-Test repository for ci/cd course
+Test repository for CI_CD course

+#Table of Content

+- Installation

+## Installation

+How to install